Valéry Giscard d'Estaing: Return to politics: 1984–2004

 After his defeat, Giscard retired temporarily from politics.
 In 1984, he was re-elected to his seat in the National Assembly and won the presidency of the regional council of Auvergne.
 He was president of the Council of European Municipalities and Regions from 1997 to 2004.

 In 1982, along with his friend Gerald Ford, he co-founded the annual AEI World Forum.
-He has also served on the Trilateral Commission after being president, writing papers with Henry Kissinger.
+He also served on the Trilateral Commission after being president, writing papers with Henry Kissinger.

-He hoped to become prime minister during the first "cohabitation" (1986–88) or after the re-election of Mitterrand with the theme of "France united", but he was not chosen for this position.
+He hoped to become prime minister during the first "cohabitation" (1986–1988) or after the re-election of Mitterrand with the theme of "France united", but he was not chosen for this position.
 During the 1988 presidential campaign, he refused to choose publicly between the two right-wing candidates, his two former Prime Ministers Jacques Chirac and Raymond Barre.

 He served as president of the UDF from 1988 to 1996, but he was faced with the rise of a new generation of politicians called the rénovateurs ("renovation men").
 Most of the UDF politicians supported the candidacy of the RPR Prime Minister Édouard Balladur at the 1995 presidential election, but Giscard supported his old rival Jacques Chirac, who won the election.
 That same year Giscard suffered a setback when he lost a close election for the mayoralty of Clermont-Ferrand.